emmanueloameh-creator/airbnb-clone-project/README.md

 - **A Payment** is linked to **one Booking** (1-to-1).

 These relationships ensure data integrity and make it easy to manage listings, bookings, reviews, and transactions across the platform.

+## ✨ Feature Breakdown

+The Airbnb Clone Project is designed to replicate core functionalities of the Airbnb platform while providing a clean and modern user experience.
+Below are the key features and how each contributes to the overall project.

+### 1. User Management
+This feature allows users to register, log in, and manage their profiles.
+Hosts can list their properties, while guests can browse and book listings.
+It ensures secure authentication using JSON Web Tokens (JWT) and provides a personalized experience for each user.

+### 2. Property Management
+Hosts can create, update, and delete property listings.
+Each property includes details such as title, description, images, pricing, and availability.
+This feature allows hosts to manage their spaces easily and ensures guests can find accurate and detailed listings.

+### 3. Booking System
+Guests can book available properties for specific dates.
+The booking system checks availability, prevents double-booking, and calculates total costs automatically.
+It ensures a seamless reservation flow from property selection to payment confirmation.

+### 4. Search and Filtering
+Users can search for properties by location, price, and availability.
+Filters help guests narrow down results to find their ideal stay quickly.
+This enhances user experience by providing fast and relevant search results.

+### 5. Reviews and Ratings
+Guests can leave feedback and ratings after completing their stay.
+These reviews help other users make informed decisions and allow hosts to build trust.
+It adds transparency and credibility to the platform.

+### 6. Payment Integration
+Secure online payments are handled through integrated gateways such as Stripe or PayPal (sandbox mode for testing).
+This feature ensures that transactions are processed safely and that both guests and hosts can track payment status.
+It provides the backbone for financial trust within the system.

+### 7. Admin Dashboard
+An admin panel for managing users, properties, and bookings.
+Admins can monitor platform activity, handle disputes, and ensure compliance with community guidelines.
+This feature helps maintain the quality and safety of the platform.

+### 8. Notifications System
+Users receive email or in-app notifications about booking confirmations, cancellations, or property updates.
+This keeps all parties informed and enhances communication efficiency within the system.

+---

+These features work together to deliver a complete Airbnb-style platform where users can list, search, book, review, and securely pay for properties online.